 I am Helen and I'm the Chair of Governors at Bollin.
 Originally I was a parent governor at Tyntesfield for several years and vice chair for the two years prior to the school establishing Inspiring Learners Multi-Academy Trust.
-Last year I was Chair of the Joint Local Governing Body and am now Chair of the separate governing bodies at each school.
-I am very excited to see the growth and development of Bollin Primary School and am delighted to be continuing on the school's journey.
+I am now Chair of both local governing bodies within our Trust and it is a role I thoroughly enjoy.
+Since becoming part of the Bollin community in 2018, I have been very excited to see the growth and development of Bollin Primary School and am delighted to be continuing on the school's journey.

 I am also parent governor at Sale Grammar School.